Nightime

 Nightime (foaled 5 April 2003) is an Irish Thoroughbred racehorse and broodmare best known for winning the Irish 1,000 Guineas in 2006.
 After finishing unplaced in her only race as a juvenile she won a maiden race on her debut as a three-year-old and then recorded an emphatic six-length victory in the Irish 1000 Guineas.
 She failed to reproduce her form in two subsequent races and was retired in 2007.
-Since her retirement from racing she has had some success as a broodmare.
+After her retirement from racing she had success as a broodmare, notably as the dam of Ghaiyyath..

 Background

 Nightime is a chestnut mare with a broad white blaze and a long white sock on her left hind leg bred in Ireland by her owner Marguerite Weld.
 She was trained throughout her racing career by Weld's son Dermot at the Curragh in County Kildare.

 She was from the first crop of foals sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 Galileo became a very successful breeding stallion and has been champion sire of Great Britain and Ireland five times.
 His other progeny included Cape Blanco, Frankel, Golden Lilac, Nathaniel, New Approach, Rip Van Winkle, Found, Minding and Ruler of the World.

 Nightime's dam Caumshinaun, who produced seven other winners, was a successful racemare who won five races including the Listed Platinum Stakes in 2001.
 She was a distant descendant of the British broodmare Springtime (foaled 1932), the ancestor of numerous major winners including Blakeney, Morston and Classic Cliche.